Jim Fields: Early life

 James Wallace Fields was born in Omaha, Nebraska, in September 1958.
 Fields was educated in the Omaha public schools.
 Starting in his childhood, Fields took an intense interest in film.
 An early photograph that appears in Saving The Indian Hills depicts Fields at age 16, standing in front of the Indian Hills Theater, which housed the largest indoor movie screen ever constructed.
 Designed by the architect Richard L. Crowther, the Cinerama theater was considered his greatest achievement.
 Its unique curved screen provided a 3-D effect that caused moviegoers to feel themselves immersed in the film—especially wide screen movies such as Lawrence of Arabia, Dr. Zhivago and Star Wars.

 Early career

-After graduating from the University of Nebraska, Fields wrote the play Little Red about the 'Bugeaters', a 1915 University of Nebraska football team that went on to become the Cornhuskers.
+After graduating from the University of Nebraska–Lincoln, Fields wrote the play Little Red about the 'Bugeaters', a 1915 University of Nebraska football team that went on to become the Cornhuskers.
 Fields himself produced and directed Little Red in Omaha.
 The success of his first play led Fields to write, produce and direct Scarlett Fever, a dramatic play about a 76-year-old woman who wakes up one day and believes she is Scarlett O'Hara from Gone with the Wind.

 The success of Scarlett Fever led Fields to acquire his first digital video equipment which he used to produce and direct his first feature film: Plain Living.